University-National Oceanographic Laboratory System: Vessels

 Vessels are either owned by or, more often, assigned to and operated by the institutions.
 UNOLS itself is neither the operator nor the funding agency for research.
 Many of the vessels are owned by federal agencies with the Navy having the largest number.
 The National Science Foundation owns vessels operated by UNOLS institutions.
 The National Oceanic and Atmospheric Administration operates a large vessel, the Ronald H. Brown in cooperation with UNOLS.
 The U.S. Coast Guard icebreakers also cooperate on research scheduling.
 A number of well known research vessels have been members of the UNOLS fleet.
 Some are now retired or otherwise out of UNOLS service.
 All of the Navy owned oceanographic research (AGOR), as opposed to survey, vessels are now operated by institutions within UNOLS.

 In addition to vessels UNOLS assists in scheduling oceanographic research using aircraft owned by federal agencies through the Scientific Committee for Oceanographic Aircraft Research (SCOAR).

+Ship Classes

+Research vessels within the UNOLS fleet fall within one of five categories: